-Applications for the 2017 award will open mid-year.
+Applications for the 2017 award will open 1 June and close 31 August.

 The Batterham Medal is an Early Career Award for a graduate engineer who has achieved substantial peer/industry recognition for his/her work in the past five years.
 The Academy administers the award on behalf of the Group of Eight Deans of Engineering and Associates.